Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

   - Quests have treats and fun explosives
   - Swords are flipped horizontally
   - Stat rebalances for Redstone and Great sword
-  - Dynamic tooltip for Powered Drill fuel usage and its other engines.
+  - Dynamic tooltip for Powered Drill fuel usage and its other engines
   - Informative tooltips for machines (if they are deprecated, how they work, alternative names)
   - Damage rebalance for axes